 Therefore, in a situation like this, returning the lost to the foreign lands high-skilled and talented individuals will become our best bet to jump-start Malaysia’s industry.

-Meanwhile, the global empirical research links the persistent brain drain issue with various structural problems for its home country (Figure 3), such as aging population, low intellectual and academic standards, starvation of talent replacement, low aggregate creative potential, poor governance and policy-making, middle-income trap, low industry development (less breadth and depth), poor quality of life, poor economy, low foreign direct investment, fewer job opportunities and corruption.
+Meanwhile, the global empirical research links the persistent brain drain issue with various structural problems for its home country (Figure 3), such as ageing population, low intellectual and academic standards, starvation of talent replacement, low aggregate creative potential, poor governance and policy-making, middle-income trap, low industry development (less breadth and depth), poor quality of life, poor economy, low foreign direct investment, fewer job opportunities and corruption.
 What does not Malaysia have out of this list by now?

 Sad enough, most of the above factors lead to even more brain drain.
 Unsurprisingly, our brain drain has been growing rather exponentially over the last four decades.